LKR4/Hillel_lessons_three/README.md

 # Hillel_lessons_three
-Completed all steps of the Django tutorial
+Completed all steps of the Django tutorial.
-Completed Full Request